v-gb/ocamlmig/doc/what.md

   knowledge to relearn every time the need arises.
 - library users can apply such migrations

+A migration doesn't have to be bundled with a deprecation warning as above.

 ocamlmig also makes it possible to set `@migrate` attribute to an identifier without being the author of the corresponding interface.
 Thus anyone could provide a migration turning, say, [`open_in` into `In_channel.open_text` without modifying the standard